|

 suggesting other suspects may have helped Timothy McVeigh and Terry Nichols

-questions to linger more than a decade after the deadly attack, a
+bombing, allowing questions to linger more than a decade after the deadly

 FBI Chided for OKC Bomb Investigation.

-that the FBI didn't fully investigate whether other suspects may have
+FBI didn't fully investigate whether other suspects may have helped Timothy

-helped Timothy McVeigh and Terry Nichols with the deadly 1995 attack,
+McVeigh and Terry Nichols with the deadly 1995 attack, allowing questions

-allowing questions to linger a decade later.
-The House International
+to linger a decade later.
+The House International Relations

-Relations investigative subcommittee will release the findings of its
+investigative subcommittee will release the findings of its two-year review

-two-year review as early as Wednesday, declaring there is no conclusive
+as early as Wednesday, declaring there is no conclusive evidence of a

-evidence of a foreign connection to the attack, but that far too many
+foreign connection to the attack, but that far too many unanswered

 Feds failed to follow bombing evidence.
 For

-interrogators who mistakenly believed he was connected to the attack.
+who mistakenly believed he was connected to the attack.
+Now, a new

-Now, a new congressional report says federal authorities failed to
+congressional report says federal authorities failed to investigate

-investigate evidence suggesting Timothy McVeigh and Terry Nichols had
+evidence suggesting Timothy McVeigh and Terry Nichols had assistance

-assistance plotting the bombing and some of the information pointing
+plotting the bombing and some of the information pointing to

-Yousef.
-Titled "The Oklahoma City Bombing: Was There A
+Titled "The Oklahoma City Bombing: Was There A Foreign

-Foreign Connection?," the investigation was conducted by the Oversight
+Connection?," the investigation was conducted by the Oversight and

-and Investigations Subcommittee of the House International Relations
+Investigations Subcommittee of the House International Relations Committee,

 Full Text of the Congressional Report.